Saint Anselm Abbey (New Hampshire): Buildings

 The present main abbey building was completed in 1955 to designs by Manchester architects Koehler & Isaak in the Colonial Revival style.
 The same architects added the adjacent abbey church in 1965 and designed much of the college campus.

 Saint Anselm College

-Saint Anselm College is a nationally ranked Catholic liberal arts college in Goffstown, New Hampshire.
-The monks of Saint Anselm Abbey are heavily involved in the life and operation of the college.
-Serving as administrators, as faculty and staff members, and on the college's Board of Trustees, the monastery's approximately 30 monks fulfill their monastic calling in the work they do.
+Saint Anselm College is a Catholic liberal arts college in Goffstown, New Hampshire.
+The monks of Saint Anselm Abbey are involved in the life and operation of the college.
+Serving as administrators, as faculty and staff members, and on the college's Board of Trustees, the monastery's approximately 30 monks work in the university.